meltyourface/blank/posts/The-Magick-of-Solomon/Solomonic-Instrument-Consecration-Ritual/index.md

 ---
 Ritual name: Consecration of the Solomonic Instruments

-Objective: Purify and consecrate the athame, wand, pentacle, and chalice with planetary and elemental correspondences, invoking archangels and divine forces.
+**Objective**: Purify and consecrate the athame, wand, pentacle, and chalice with planetary and elemental correspondences, invoking archangels and divine forces.

-Preparation:
+**Preparation**:

 1. Create sigils for each magickal tool with sacred geometry based on their planetary and elemental correspondences.
    - Athame: Sigil of Mars (element of fire)